OP-TEE/optee_docs/general/disclosure.rst

 'medium' (see :ref:`severity_table` below), we have the rights to decide whether to upstream patches as soon as they are ready.
-If the reporter or the some of the trustworthy stakeholders knowing about the security issue disagrees, then they must inform the core team and Linaro about it as soon as possible and then we will come up with an alternate plan.
+If the reporter or the some of the trustworthy stakeholders knowing about the security issue disagrees, then they must inform the TrustedFirmware.org about it as soon as possible and then we will come up with an alternate plan.

 0day exploits